MSc Public Health

 We welcome applications from students who may not have formal/traditional entry criteria but who have relevant experience or the ability to pursue the course successfully.

-To gain a place on the MSc Public Health, you’ll have to submit a personal statement and meet our entry requirements when you apply.
+To gain a place on the MSc Public Health, you’ll need to submit a personal statement and meet our entry requirements when you apply.

 Within your personal statement (up to 750 words), we’ll want to understand:

-• What are your main interest around public health, and why?
+- What are your main interests around public health, and why?

-You should also provide an academic/work-related CV and two references (at least one should be an academic reference, with the second one being an academic one, or a work-related reference – paid/unpaid) provided on letterhead paper, signed and dated.
+You should also provide an academic/work-related CV and two references (at least one should be an academic reference, with the second one being an academic or work-related reference – paid/unpaid) provided on letterhead paper, signed, and dated.

-An English qualification is an essential entry criteria for the programme, special attention should be paid to your writing style and expression in the statement.
+An English qualification is an essential entry criterion for the programme, so special attention should be paid to your writing style and expression in the statement.

 International students can find more information about what to include in your personal statement.